 Skip to content

-This latest CCG Policy Brief is written by Vivien Foster, Karla Cervantes Barron, Raghav Pant, Baptiste Andrieu, Mehrnoosh Heydari, Alexandros Korkovelos, Simone Osei-Owusu, Samira Barzin, Metehan Ciftci, Martin Stringer, Camilo Ramirez Gomez, Gretel Cuevas Verdin, Adam Hawkes, Jim W Hall and Jonathan M Cullen.
+This latest CCG Policy Brief is written by Vivien Foster, Karla Cervantes Barron, Raghav Pant, Baptiste Andrieu, Mehrnoosh Heydari, Alexandros Korkovelos, Simone Osei-Owusu, Samira Barzin, Metehan Ciftci, Martin Stringer, Camilo Ramirez Gomez, Gretel Cuevas Verdin, Adam Hawkes, and Jim W Hall.

 Demand for critical (or energy transition) minerals is accelerating due to the clean energy transition.
 Southern Africa holds significant reserves of cobalt, copper, lithium, graphite, manganese, and nickel that are critical for battery manufacture.
 Yet, Africa mainly participates upstream in the supply chains for clean energy technologies.
 In recent years, African countries and regional institutions have expressed growing aspirations to increase value addition for battery minerals on the continent.